gocd-contrib/gocd-build-status-notifier/README.md

 - You will see `Github Pull Requests status notifier` / `Stash Pull Requests status notifier` / `Gerrit Change Set status notifier` on plugin listing page
 ![Plugins listing page][1]

-- You can configure the plugin
+- You can configure the plugin (this feature requires GoCD version >= v15.2, use system properties to configure the plugin)
 ![Configure plugin pop-up][2]

 - When the stage status changes...